The Long View Marathon will begin at Edora Pool Ice Center in Fort Collins, CO (1801 Riverside Ave, 80525) at 7:30a on Saturday, October 14, 2023

 Bib numbers will be posted during race week, and you can look forward to another email update with that and more info.

 At the completion of the Long View and Front Range Bike Paths in Summer 2018, a dream to connect the towns of Fort Collins and Loveland by foot under the auspices of a timed race became possible.
 The route between the twin communities allows runners to access some of the most beautiful natural areas in the plains immediately adjacent to Northern Colorado’s towering Front Range Mountains.

 That realization sparked a simultaneous vision in both Fort Collins-based Gnar Runners and Loveland-based Sweetheart City Racing.
 How better to showcase this special connection than creating an annual running celebration between the two towns and running communities.
-The Long View Marathon and Half Marathon represents a unique collaborative experience for runners to enjoy!
+The Long View Marathon Half & 5K represent a unique collaborative experience for runners to enjoy!